genn-team/ml_genn/docs/usage/building_networks.rst

 accumulated weight of incoming spikes is directly injected into neurons.
 However, if you wish to use a somewhat more realistic model where inputs are *shaped* to mimic the dynamics of real ion channels, this can be replaced.
-This same general principle is also used for configuring many other aspects of mlGeNN, including loss functions, metrics and readouts.
-TODO link Many other aspec
+This same general principle is also used for specifying and configuring many other aspects of mlGeNN networks, including :mod:`ml_genn.losses`, :mod:`ml_genn.metrics and :mod:`ml_genn.readouts`.

 Sequential networks
 -------------------